pinnacle-comp/pinnacle/README.md

 See [`CHANGELOG.md`](CHANGELOG.md).

 # With Special Thanks To
+- [Smithay](https://github.com/Smithay/smithay): For being a great compositor library and also allowing me not to deal with all the graphics stuff I still don't understand
 - [Niri](https://github.com/YaLTeR/niri): For all that rendering and protocol stuff I, ahem, *took inspiration* from